-The sampling program for 1983 was greatly expanded over that from the previous year.
-Forty-three daily sets of sediment data were collected at Mathers Hole, with the highest sampling discharge being 19,300 cfs.
-Measurements were made on both the rising and recession limbs; 28 sets of sediment data were collected on the rising limb and 15 on the falling limb.
+Sediment discharge measurements were collected at the Mathers Hole site.
+These measurements constitute the sediment supply to the cobble bar reach of river mile 16.5.
+Data collection for 1983 was greatly expanded over the previous year's program.
+Forty-three daily sets of sediment data were collected, with the highest sampling discharge being 19,300 cfs.
+Measurements were made on both the rising and recessional limbs; 28 sets of sediment data were collected on the rising limb and 15 sets on the falling limb.
 The sediment samples were supplemented with measurements of water surface slope, river width, cross section profiles and velocity.